frankduncan/collabsnap/README.md

 ### collabsnap-poll-server

 Use this block to poll server each second for news of a new message.
 The first argument should be an unringified method for deserializing sprites, either as clones or sprites.
-The second method, which is optional, is for adding filters to the polling for sprites.
+The second method is the set of blocks that get executed if the response from the server is a message.
+The third method, which is optional, is for adding filters to the polling for sprites.

 ### collabsnap-new-sprite-as-sprite